Chapter 01: Convocation

 "Is this some kind of game!?"
 Luna asked.

-Zingiber’s ears swiveled to focus on his angry bester, but he otherwise ignored her.
+Zingiber's ears swiveled to focus on his angry bester.

-“No, I meant the beast-- Zingiber,” Luna said.
-Her fury dissolved into shame as Felix wrestled with his shock, his mouth twitching in confusion.
-“He’s not ready for Hayuwasi, it seems.”
+"No, I meant the beast—Zingiber," Luna said.
+Her fury dissolved into shame as Felix wrestled with his surprise, his mouth twitching in confusion.
+"He's not ready for Hayuwasi, it seems."

 Zingiber looked up to stare.